liamphanmusic/DATA_MINING_GROUP_PROJECT/README.md

-# DATA_MINING_GROUP_PROJECT

-Breast Cancer Report - Predicting The Malignancy of Breast Tumors
+# Breast Cancer Report - Predicting The Malignancy of Breast Tumors

 Master In Business Analytics - University of Geneva